Reference Energies for Non-Relativistic Core Ionization Potentials: Results

 Table~\ref{tab:tab2} reports 27 second-row and 7 third-row CVS-FCI core IPs computed using the ACVDZ, ACVTZ, and ACVQZ basis sets.
 Table~\ref{tab:tab3} presents an additional 46 second-row and 4 third-row core IPs for slightly larger systems, for which only CVS-FCI calculations with the ACVDZ and ACVTZ basis sets could be performed.

 For degenerate core orbitals (\ce{N2}, \ce{F2}, \ce{C2H4}, etc), only a single value is reported.
-They have been obtained using the above procedure for CVS-FCI on top of a spatially symmetry-broken determinant.
-At the mean-field level, it is known that breaking spatial symmetry greatly improves the energy with respect to experiment.\cite{Bagus_1972,Cederbaum_1977a} Upon inclusion of correlation, one should recover the correct result even with symmetry-preserved orbitals.\cite{Norman_2018} However, because CVS-FCI is not invariant with respect to orbital rotations, here a symmetry-broken mean-field starting point is considered at the correlated level.
+They have been obtained using the above procedure for CVS-FCI on top of a spatially symmetry-broken determinant. \titou{These symmetry-broken determinants have been obtained by mixing the $1\sigma_g$ and $1\sigma_u$ orbitals before performing the MOM calculations.} At the mean-field level, it is known that breaking spatial symmetry greatly improves the energy with respect to experiment.\cite{Bagus_1972,Cederbaum_1977a} Upon inclusion of correlation, one should recover the correct result even with symmetry-preserved orbitals.\cite{Norman_2018} However, because CVS-FCI is not invariant with respect to orbital rotations, here a symmetry-broken mean-field starting point is considered at the correlated level.
 See also Ref.~\onlinecite{Schoffler_2008} for an experimental perspective on the localization of core holes in \ce{N2}.

 In what follows, the CVS-FCI (with natural orbitals, see Sec.~\ref{sec:small-molecules}) results in the ACVTZ basis set are used as reference values to assess the performance of approximate methods.
 However, it is important to emphasize that these values are not fully converged with respect to basis set size.
 As seen in Table~\ref{tab:tab2}, the average shift in core IPs when moving from triple- to quadruple-zeta basis sets is still on the order of \SIrange{0.1}{0.2}{eV}.